Sweetwater Union High School District offers summer meals program

-CHULA VISTA, Calif. — The Sweetwater Union High School District is offering a program to kept students fed during summer months.
+CHULA VISTA, Calif. — The Sweetwater Union High School District is offering a program to keep students fed during summer months.

 From Monday, June 11 through June 29. the district will offer meals at 15 locations in the communities it serves.
 Sweetwater Union HSD was able to accomplish this through a program with USDA.